nxp-imx/imx-smw/Documentations/user_guide/build_instructions.md

 ## 4.2.
 Build environment options
 The <a href="#table-build-environment-options">build environment options</a>
-setup the overall project by defining the compiler, the debug level and the API documentation generation.
+setup the overall project by defining the compiler, the debug level and the user manual documentation generation.

 <table>
 <caption id="table-build-environment-options">Build environment options</caption>